Greta Thunberg, Antichrist

 Curiously enough, according to this tech-lord’s vision of the end-times, there is an antichrist and it’s Greta Thunberg.

-The amount of hate that Greta Thunberg’s plain-spoke climate activism inspires in certain corporate white-men, has always struck me as amusing; clearly these brohemes have tender buttons, and Greta Thunberg knows how to push them.
-This hot antagonism, between on the one hand, an autistic young woman speaking truth to power, and on the other hand, the sycophants of extremely wealthy elites clinging to profit margins at the expense of the planet, is a cypher for the grand and absurd dilemma of our time.
-By raising the rhetoric to the level of the Christian apocalypse and naming Greta Thunberg the antichrist, the tech-lord expresses something true: a united global front fighting for the life of planet is antithetical to the interests of techncapital that knows only how to enslave, pillage and burn.
-If Christ is pointing up to heaven and beyond, the antichrist points down to the body of the dying earth.
+The amount of hate that Greta Thunberg’s plain-spoken climate activism inspires in certain corporate white-dudes, has always struck me as amusing; clearly these brohemes have tender buttons, and Greta Thunberg knows how to push them.
+This hot antagonism, between on the one hand, an autistic young woman speaking truth to power, and on the other, the sycophants of extremely wealthy elites clinging to profit margins at the expense of the planet, is a cypher for the grand and absurd dilemma of our time.
+By raising the rhetoric to the level of the Christian apocalypse and naming Greta Thunberg the antichrist, the tech-lord expresses something true: a united global front fighting for the life of planet is antithetical to the interests of technocapital that knows only how to enslave, pillage and burn.
+If Christ is pointing up to the heaven and beyond, the antichrist points down to the body of the dying earth.

 The trajectory of western man, going from the earth to the sky, is here made obvious in all of its grotesque nihilism.
 The Biosphere?
 Where we’re going we won’t need a biosphere.
-It is the same old dumb millenarianism that has been enshrined in Christianity from its beginnings, now wrapped up in transhumanism, effective altruism and the glittering promises of AI.
-This is like Pascal’s wager in reverse: make planet earth a living hell now to fund fantasies of an off-world heaven tomorrow.
-The ever greater consumption of energy and dwindling resources that power these fantasies is precisely the point.
-The point is to produce more victims.
+This hatred of nature has been inscribed in Christianity since its beginnings.
+Now the whole world is paying for 1600 years of the Christian doctrine of the fallen earth and the promise of a new one.
+This same old dumb millenarianism is repackaged as transhumanism, effective altruism and the glittering promises of AI.
+This is like Pascal’s wager in reverse: make planet earth a living hell now to fund the fantasies of an off-world heaven tomorrow.

 Kaiju Jesus confronts the United Nations